 Yes, you guys.
-We know that tomato sauce pairs perfectly with pasta and works wonderfully as a sweet foundation to any homemade pizza, but getting a little more creative in the kitchen is always extra rewarding.
+We know that canned tomatoes are always great for a quick pasta or a perfect foundation to any homemade pizza, but getting a little more creative in the kitchen is always extra rewarding.
 Thus, these slightly indulgent, but comforting Sloppy-Joe-meets-garlic-toast creations were born.

-Use the traditional Famoso Campania Tomato Sauce as a base for a rich meaty sauce and then slop it (so to speak) on top of thick, crispy slices of ciabatta that have been brushed with garlic butter and dusted with Parmesan for a simple meal for the family or your grown-up friends who are kids at heart.
+Use some good quality canned tomtoes as a base for a rich meaty sauce and then slop it (so to speak) on top of thick, crispy slices of ciabatta that have been brushed with garlic butter and dusted with Parmesan for a simple meal for the family or your grown-up friends who are kids at heart.
 Who are we kidding?
 Basically, anyone who loves meat sauce, cheese and garlic will totally get behind this.

 The Italian Joe open-faced sandwich